dev-intellisoft/spich/README.md

 export  default  Test
 ````
 >**NOTE**:
->>As a good pratice solve all your SQL names in your models.
+>>A good practice solve all your SQL names in your models.

 >**NOTE**:
 >>Before start use model set your `.env` with your database configurations.
->> if no configuration was set the framework will try to resolve "localhost" for `host`; the use started the node process will be take as database use for example `root` blanc will be take as password the port will be `5432`(default postgres port) and blank will be the datasource.
+>> if no configuration set the framework will try to resolve "localhost" for `host`; the use started the node process will be taken as database use for example `root` blank will be taken password. the port will be `5432`(default postgres port) and blank will be the datasource.